Temper tantrums usually start at around 18 months and are very common in toddlers. Hitting and biting are common, too.

 Understand and accept your child's anger

-You probably feel the same way yourself at times, but you can express it in other ways.
+You probably feel angry yourself at times, but unlike your child, you can express it in other ways.

 Find a distraction